Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - `searchsploit shellshock` will show all the shellshock scripts

+ - `searchsploit apache | head` head shows only the top 10 results

 - So far I have only run scans.
 Gathered Ips and related info on vulnerabilities.
 Once I have this info now is the time to search for the exploits for these vulnerabilities.